 Set up direct deposit

-The fastest and safest way for WSU to deliver funds is for us to send it directly to your personal checking account.
-This allows any financial aid refunds you are awarded to be electronically deposited into your student account and will save you from waiting in long lines.
-If you work for the University, you may also have your paycheck directly deposited into your bank account.
-Visit Campus Finances/Payroll section(s) on myWSU to enroll.
+The fastest and safest way for WSU to deliver funds is to send it directly to your bank account.
+This allows any financial aid refunds you are awarded to be electronically deposited into your student account and will save you from waiting in line.
+If you work for the university, you may also have your paycheck directly deposited into your bank account.
+Visit the Account Services and 1098 tile on myWSU to enroll.

 Stay informed at WSU